 The Government's Strategy for Active Travel, Gear Change, published in 2020, sets out its overarching objective "to see a future where half of all journeys in towns and cities are cycled or walked."

 LCWIPs provide a new strategic approach to identifying cycling and walking improvements required at the local level.
 They enable a long-term approach to developing local cycling and walking networks, ideally over a 10-year period.
-DfT has published technical guidance that outlines the process for Local Authorities producing LCWIPs.
+DfT has published technical guidance (opens new window) that outlines the process for Local Authorities producing LCWIPs.
 This sets out three main outputs:

-A network plan for walking and cycling which identifies preferred routes and core zones for further development.
+a network plan for walking and cycling which identifies preferred routes and core zones for further development

-A prioritised programme of infrastructure improvements for future investment.
+a prioritised programme of infrastructure improvements for future investment

-A report which sets out the underlying analysis carried out and provides a narrative which supports the identified improvements and network.
+a report which sets out the underlying analysis carried out and provides a narrative which supports the identified improvements and network

 LCWIPs will support funding bids and provide guidance on planning and design decisions over the next 10 years.

-Supporting the economy, by providing safe alternative travel options and addressing congestion;
+supporting the economy, by providing safe alternative travel options and addressing congestion

-Enabling short journeys by making cycling and walking safer, more convenient and accessible to all;
+enabling short journeys by making cycling and walking safer, more convenient and accessible to all

-Improving health and quality of life, by enabling people to be more active in everyday life;
+improving health and quality of life, by enabling people to be more active in everyday life

-Tackling climate change and improving air quality;
+tackling climate change and improving air quality

-Creating safer streets and more pleasant neighbourhoods;
+creating safer streets and more pleasant neighbourhoods

-Enhancing the tourism offer of the area; and
+enhancing the tourism offer of the area; and

-Preserving and enhancing the area's world-class natural environment.
+preserving and enhancing the area's world-class natural environment

 The LCWIP is a long-term framework which will guide future investment in walking and cycling infrastructure over the next 10- 20 years.
 Each proposed improvement would be subject to consultation and engagement on the detailed design.
 Designs will also need to take account of developments that come forward and any changes to national design guidance and standards.